acquia/cloud-hooks/README.md

     post-files-copy mysite prod dev

-### initial-site-deploy
+### pre-web-activate

-The initial-site-deploy hook is run the first time a site is deployed on a server.
+The pre-web-activate hook is run the first time a site is deployed on a server, and before the server starts recieving traffic for that site.

-Usage: initial-site-deploy site target-env
+Usage: pre-web-activate site target-env

 * site: The site name.
 This is the same as the Acquia Cloud username for the site.
 * target-env: The environment the site is deployed on.